suzto/StarterCards/samples/video_two/README.md

 #### 4) Update the description copy and set truncation
 Set the maximum line truncation as desired.
-The "Show more" /  "Show less" feature can be kept or removed as desired.
+You can choose to keep or remove the “Show more” / “Show less” feature.

 #### 5) Update button copy and actions
 * Update button text and actions to suit your needs. <br>